 Microsoft Endpoint Configuration Manager (SCCM) Version 2107 End of Life

-Microsoft Endpoint Configuration Manager version 2107 will be going end of life on the 2nd of February, 2023.
+Microsoft Endpoint Configuration Manager version 2107 went end of life on the 2nd of February, 2023.
 To ensure your SCCM version is fully supported you are advised to update to version 2111 or higher.
 Aside from being supported, version 2111 also adds a list of new features that you can make use of, including but not limited to:

 - Improvements to application groups.